The Cost to End World Hunger

 — $737 billion per year is the amount Congress spends on Defense

 How much does it cost to solve world hunger?

 An article published in the Los Angeles Times in 2008 states that providing a substantial amount of money directed specifically towards agricultural development could result in high-yields and trigger a second Green Revolution.

 Helping the world’s poor is not merely the right and moral thing to do; it also benefits the private sector.
 Businesses have already thought of a solution: public-private partnerships.
-The business community has to work with the government to sustain agricultural development in poor countries to better tackle the problems that businesses face abroad in these under-developed and developing nations.
-Not only would these funds increase food but they would ensure that food prices are affordable, and that is especially important now since food prices have risen due to climate change and rising energy costs.
+The business community works with the U.S. government to sustain agricultural development in poor countries so as to better tackle the problems that businesses face abroad in these underdeveloped and developing nations.
+These provided funds would not only increase food production but they would ensure that food prices are much more affordable.

-Aside from businesses and the economy benefiting, tackling hunger crises builds up a better image for the United States as a “humanitarian superpower.”
-Thus, the United States’ involvement in humanitarian projects would present more American corporations as “respectful partners” within the global community.
+Aside from benefits to the private sector and the economy, tackling the global hunger crises presents a better image for the U.S. as a “humanitarian superpower.”
+Furthermore, the U.S.’ involvement in humanitarian projects would present more American corporations as “respectful partners” within the global community.

 The United States Agency for International Development (USAID) has allied with corporate sponsors to support global development.
 For example, USAID works “with the Schaffer Global Group on a factory in Mali, with Heinz to help Egyptian tomato farmers and with Coca-Cola on clean water projects in a dozen countries.”